Anthropologist, social media guru, Icelandic nature and food enthusiast.

 Things to Know Before Visiting Iceland in August

-What is the temperature in Iceland in August
+Weather in Iceland in August

 Any seasoned outdoorsman will tell you that layers are crucial in Iceland.
-This is especially true in August, when sunshine, rain, and wind are all fair game.
-Pack everything on this list and you’ll be ready for whatever Mother Nature throws at you:
+This is especially true in August when sunshine, rain, and wind are all fair game.
+Pack everything on this list, and you’ll be ready for whatever Mother Nature throws at you:

 Sunglasses